benshimonz/V1/README.md

 ('→' is the entity directly right of the R-combiner (in this example - C))

-## Prefix Min/Max Aggregations #1 (PRM1)
+## Prefix Min/Max Filter #1 (PRM1)

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-PRM1.png)

 - _et_ is an entity tag of a blue/logical/red entity defined right of (but not directly right of) the aggregator
-- Directly right of the aggregator: a blue/logical/red entity (neither yellow/aggregated entity, nor quantifier)
+- Directly right of the filter: a blue/logical/red entity (neither yellow/aggregated entity, nor quantifier)

 _**Q67:** The 3 people with the largest number of parents_